Andy Slavitt: Principal Deputy Administrator

 Health and Human Services Secretary Sylvia Burwell announced Slavitt's appointment as Principal Deputy Administrator of the Centers for Medicare and Medicaid Services (CMS) on June 20, 2014.

 Acting Administrator

 Slavitt became Acting CMS Administrator on March 18, 2015.
 He was succeeded as Principal Deputy CMS Administrator by Patrick Conway.
 In April 2015, Slavitt told a Brookings Institution panel that his priorities would include increasing the quality and reach of medical services in rural and underserved urban areas.
-He also held roles on the Obama administration's Heroin Task Force and served as a member of Vice President Joe Biden’s Cancer Moonshot task force.
+He also held roles on the Obama administration's Heroin Task Force and was a member of Vice President Joe Biden’s Cancer Moonshot task force.
 Slavitt remained charged with implementation of the Affordable Care Act ("Obamacare") within the Obama administration throughout his tenure at CMS, and regularly provided testimony before Congress on the administration's ACA implementation.

 In July 2015, Obama formally nominated Slavitt to run CMS.